Your personal health detective

 What are Hormones?

-Hormones affect every cell of the body.
-They regulate metabolism, sleep, immune function, growth, energy and reproduction.
+Hormones are small molecules made by various glands that affect the function of all of the other cells in our bodies.
+They regulate metabolism, weight, sleep, immune function, growth, energy and reproduction.

 Each hormone sends very specific messages to target cells.

 Primarily responsible for turning "on" our mitochondria.
-Thyroid sets our metabolic rate and base body temperature.
-The pivotal issue when evaluating thyroid function is weather or not active Thyroid hormone (T3) actually gets to the cells and mitochondria.
+Thyroid hormone helps set our metabolic rate and base body temperature.
+The pivotal issue when evaluating thyroid function is whether or not active thyroid hormone (T3) actually gets to the cells and mitochondria.
 When cells do not get enough thyroid hormone, they run slow and hypothyroid symptoms occur.
-Body temperature drops, there is a sense of deep fatigue, non-restful sleep, brain fog, depression and constipation are also common.
-Cells do not reproduce as quickly causing dry skin, dry brittle nails, and hair loss.
-Women may appear to have estrogen excess and have extra heavy menses.
+Body temperature drops, there is a sense of deep fatigue.
+Weight gain is common.
+Non-restful sleep, brain fog, depression and constipation can also occur.
+Cells do not reproduce as quickly, causing dry skin, dry brittle nails, and hair loss.
+In women of reproductive age, hypothyroid can cause estrogen excess and heavy menses.

-If the thyroid gland is truly not making enough hormone, then hormone replacement is the best route.
+If the thyroid gland is truly not making enough hormone, then providing the nutrients necessary for thyroid hormone production can sometimes be very helpful.
+In other instances, taking hormone replacement may be the best option

 However there are many other scenarios: